mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # Forces players to login in defined spawn point when logging into server
   # Can be bypasses with cmi.spawnonjoin.bypass permission node
   SpawnOnJoin: false
+  # List of worlds which should be ignored and players joining in those servers will not be teleported to appropriate spawn point but will login at their log out location
+  IgnoredWorlds: []
   # Defines players spawn point after death if set to true, if not, then it will be used only for /cmi spawn command
   # RespawnLocation will indicate if you want to use this location as possible respawn point for player after death
   Main: